bodrick/awesome/TOPICS.md

 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [microg/GmsCore](https://github.com/microg/GmsCore) - Free implementation of Play Services
 *   [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with: SwiftUI, Jetpack Compose, Flutter and you name it compatible.

-## objective-c

-*   [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
-*   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with: SwiftUI, Jetpack Compose, Flutter and you name it compatible.

 ## converter